saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#boolean">Boolean</a>!</td>
 <td>

-Whether the attribute can be filtered in storefront
+Whether the attribute can be filtered in storefront.

 </td>
 </tr>